elemprod/lptask/README.md

 The cooperative scheduler does not support concurrency like a preemptive OS does.
 A cooperative task's handler function executes until it returns, once the task interval expires, in a non-preemptive manner.
-The task handler's execution can only be suspended by a interrupt or exception event and not by another scheduler task.
+The task handler's execution can only be suspended by an interrupt or exception event and not by another scheduler task.

 A preemptive OS, in comparison, executes multiple threads in parallel.
 A thread can be suspended and resumed at a later time.
-Thread concurrency is very beneficial for managing multiple long running tasks in complex implementations but it requires some additional OS overhead.
+Thread concurrency can be very beneficial for managing multiple long running tasks in complex implementations but it requires additional OS overhead.
 Shared resources must also be atomically accessed to avoid conflicts between the threads.
-A cooperative scheduler can avoid the resource sharing issues since only one task is ever be active at a given time.
+A cooperative scheduler avoids the resource sharing issues since only one task is ever be active at a given time.

-Since a cooperative task's handler can not be suspended by another task,
-task handlers should ideally have a relatively short execution time.
-A task handler with a long execution time might delay other tasks introducing interval error.
-In practice, the problem rarely appears in a low-power embedded systems which typically do not perform computationally intensive operations.
-If it does occur, longer running task can either be broken up into shorter tasks or be configured as repeating tasks which perform their work incrementally in smaller chunks.
+A cooperative task's handler should ideally have a relatively short execution time.
+A task handler with a long execution time might delay other tasks and introduce interval error.
+In practice, the problem rarely appears in a low-power embedded systems, which typically do not perform computationally intensive operations.
+If it does occur, the task can either be broken up into shorter tasks or be configured as a repeating tasks which performs its work incrementally in smaller chunks.
+The repeating task solution is similar to a thread yielding on a preemptive OS.

 ## Use Cases